No-Fault Doctors Near You – Auto Accident Injury Care

 🚗 What No-Fault Insurance Covers (And What It Doesn’t)

-No-fault insurance, also known as Personal Injury Protection (PIP), is designed to ensure that drivers and passengers receive immediate medical care after a car accident regardless of who caused the crash.
+No-fault insurance is designed to ensure that drivers and passengers receive immediate medical care after a car accident regardless of who caused the crash.
 But while it offers important benefits, it doesn’t cover everything.
 Understanding what’s included (and what’s not) will help you know where you’re protected and where you may need additional coverage.

 ✅ What No-Fault Insurance Does Cover